mk-fg/email-event-aggregator-sieve/README.rst

 which you either don't have time or real need to address right now.

-Idea though is not to "sweep these under the rug", but to make them not clutter the mailbox (drowning out all other stuff in there) and draw disproportionate amount of attention, compared to other - maybe much more rare, but also much more critical stuff there.
+Idea though is not to "sweep these under the rug", but to make them not clutter the mailbox (drowning out all other stuff) and draw disproportionate amount of attention, compared to other - maybe much more rare, but also much more critical stuff there.

-This script enables usage scenario (for some subset of) a mailbox, where each unread email is treated as an "open issue", and subsequent repeated notifications about the same issue don't need to be prominent, but useful to get as an occasional reminder (e.g. aggregated in one digest) while issue persists.
+This script enables usage scenario for (some subset of) a mailbox, where each unread email is treated as an "open issue", and subsequent repeated notifications about the same issue (with same content) don't need to be prominent, but useful to get as an occasional reminder (e.g. aggregated into one daily/weekly digest) while issue persists.

 Operation